 We strongly recommend that you do not do that, however, due to the connectivity issues that can interrupt wireless signals if there’s too much around it.
 This is exactly why we always recommend that you keep your network equipment out in the open and centralized in your work area to optimize the available signal.

-Reach out to KB Technologies Managed IT for any assistance you need with any aspect of your technology.
+Reach out to KB Technologies for any assistance you need with any aspect of your technology.
 Give us a call at (954) 834-2800 today!

 Reach Out Today!